QUANTIFYING THE HAIR ANALYSIS PATTERNS – A REFERENCE ARTICLE

 8. Four lows, also called four low macrominerals.
 This is a double burnout pattern.

-11. Three poor eliminator patterns, (formerly called the Double O Pattern), equals one burnout indicator.
-Six poor eliminator patterns equals two burnout indicators. (see Poor Eliiminator Pattern below for the exact criteria).
+10. Each three poor eliminator patterns, (formerly called the Double O Pattern), equals one burnout indicator. (see Poor Eliminator Pattern below for the exact criteria).
 The minerals to look for are copper, iron, manganese, lead, mercury, cadmium, arsenic, aluminum and nickel.
+Boron, vanadium and even calcium and magnesium can also be in oxide forms.

 It is not uncommon today to observe people with eight or even ten burnout indicators.
 For more information about adrenal exhaustion, read Adrenal Burnout Syndrome on this website.